 The perfect concoction contains a variety of textures and a gorgeous balance of sweet, salty and sour.
 You can truly follow your heart with what to top smashed avocado with, but just for a guide, here’s what goes down in my household:

 Ingredients for the best Smashed Avocado

 - Toast – I always go for Sourdough, but whatever you choose make sure it’s a nice, thick slice.

 - Smashed Avo – As discussed, lightly smashed, with lemon juice, extra virgin olive oil, s&p.

-- Streaky Bacon – Must I really justify this!?
+- Bacon – Must I really justify this!?

-- Feta – One of the very few cheeses that goes nicely with avocado.
+- Feta – One of my favourite cheeses that goes nicely with avocado.
 Also adds a nice saltiness to the dish.
 Substitutes for this could be halloumi (more salty) or ricotta (less salty)